As 2018 comes to a close, I just want to say four things …

 - This semester was very intense at work.
 I was the chair of an internal conference that happened on November 30th, and while I learned a lot and was very pumped the day of, I’m really looking forward to the campus’s winter recess.

-- I haven’t forgotten my posts on feminism and Hellenism.
+- I haven’t forgotten my posts on feminism.
 I have an entire Scrivener project filled with notes and an enormous stack of books.
 The next post will happen within the next week or two.

 - A short story of mine will come out in The Society of Misfit Stories‘ February issue.
 Because I only write speculative fiction main characters from polytheistic backgrounds right now (#ownvoices), you may enjoy it.